AlphaModder/rust-shiori/rust-shiori-lua/docs/script_api.md

 end
 ```

+- For a  list of the events SSP (the most popular program for running ghosts) supports, see [UKADOC Project SHIORI EVENT リスト](http://ssp.shillest.net/ukadoc/manual/list_shiori_event.html).
+This document is in Japanese, but is comprehensible when run through Google Translate.
+- For a list of the events supported by `rust-shiori-lua` out of the box, and their function signatures, see [here](./event_list.md).
+- For details on adding support for custom events or changing the way parameters are passed, see the documentation for [`shiori.set_event_preprocessor`](#set_event_preprocessor) below.

 ## Logging
 - `log(level, text, ...)`
   Sends a log entry with level `level` to the rust-shiori-lua log file.
 The entry will contain the current line and file, as well as a message obtained by passing `text` and any further arguments to `string.format`. `log` is a global function.